Sammi-Husky/Sm4sh-Tools/README.md

 Sm4sh-Tools
 ===========

-Miscellaneous tools for dealing with smash4 files.
+Miscellaneous tools for dealing with Smash 4 files.

 - AnimCmd
 ![AnimCmd Example](http://i.imgur.com/YiNt8mG.png)
   - Aims to be a full fledged moveset editor for the smash4 ACMD filetypes, commonly refered to as "Moveset Files".
 The application supports full text editor based code writing with syntax highlighting and code completion.
-The application is still under active developement and cannot currently rebuild files.
+The application is still under active developement and some features may be unstable / incomplete.

 - MSBTView
 - ![MSBY Example](http://i.imgur.com/dFcja9D.png)